nischalshrestha/tr808-pi/README.md

 ", bpm: 104)
 ```

-In the above example, we have a live beat grid with various instruments playing in a measure which is 16 notes in total.
+In the above example, we have a live beat pattern with various instruments playing in a measure which is 16 notes in total.
 This will keep playing indefinitely because it is a `live_loop` under the hood.
 Tweak the `x`'s and `-`'s to explore all the fun possibilities!

 ## Multiple patterns

-It wouldn't be fun if you could only create one set of beat patterns, so you can also specify multiple grids.
+It wouldn't be fun if you could only create one set of beat patterns, so you can also specify multiple patterns.

-To add another pattern you simply need to pass in a list of strings and optionally specify the order to play each pattern with a `side:` parameter that accepts an array of integers corresponding to an item.
+To add another pattern you simply need to pass in a list of strings and optionally specify the order to play each pattern with a `pattern:` parameter that accepts an array of integers corresponding to an item.

 Let's modify the above example to add a different pattern: